tocco/tocco-docs/framework/configuration/acl.rst

 Policy
 ------

-All ACL rules are compiled into a security :java:ref:`Policy<ch.tocco.nice2.security.Policy>`.
+All ACL rules are compiled into a security :abbr:`Policy (ch.tocco.nice2.security.Policy)`.
 The rules are applied in the order they were defined in the ``*.acl`` files (and depending on module dependencies).
 So it is always possible to override an earlier rule (unless ``and stop`` was defined on a rule).

-Because the full policy (stored in the :java:ref:`SecurityManager<ch.tocco.nice2.security.SecurityManager>`) for all possible principals and all possible objects may get very big for a full-scale application, this policy will be reduced whenever possible.
+Because the full policy (stored in the :abbr:`SecurityManager (ch.tocco.nice2.security.SecurityManager)`) for all possible principals and all possible objects may get very big for a full-scale application, this policy will be reduced whenever possible.
 There are two points, where some important facts get known that allow to filter out rules that won't apply anyway:

     * After login, the exact principal is known.
-At this point, a new policy will be generated for that user (stored in the :java:ref:`SecurityContext<ch.tocco.nice2.security.SecurityContext>`) that doesn't contain any rules anymore that don't affect that principal.
+At this point, a new policy will be generated for that user (stored in the :abbr:`SecurityContext (ch.tocco.nice2.security.SecurityContext)`) that doesn't contain any rules anymore that don't affect that principal.
     * When a guard is needed, the exact object is known.
-At this point, all rules that don't affect this object will be filtered out using the selector (stored in the :java:ref:`Guard<ch.tocco.nice2.security.Guard>`).
+At this point, all rules that don't affect this object will be filtered out using the selector (stored in the :abbr:`Guard (ch.tocco.nice2.security.Guard)`).

 Therefore, in practice, the policy for a concrete object will finally be relatively compact.